NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_PackageManager.rst

 =========

 The :guilabel:`Available` tab allows selecting modules and optional packages to install from a list.
-Pushing the red :guilabel:`Add` button asks for confirmation, before starting the installation process.
+Pushing the :guilabel:`Add` button asks for confirmation, before starting the installation process.

-The list can be filtered by category, by pushing the blue buttons.
+The list can be filtered by category, by pushing the buttons above it.
+The special :guilabel:`Everything` category shows the complete list.

 ..
 NOTE::